Lotus-baumgarner/Will-They-Seek-Treatment/README.md

   <img src="Images/CM-KNN-Meta-N25.png" style="width: 49%;" />
 </p>
 I decided to use Blocks 1-3 to test the other Number of Neighbors manually.
 I listed several of the results inside the Models-Conclusions Notebook.
 Overall, I found that 10 Neighbors seemed to produce the most wanted results.
 And decided to use it as my final model for my Meta-Model.

+## 6. Conclusion and Next Steps:

+In __conclusion__, although I was able to raise my overall accuracy scores by manipulated the models both inside and out of the Stacking Ensemble, I decided focusing on the model that produced the most True Negative and the least False Positives was my best choice.

+My __Next Steps__ include:
+* Rerunning my models and focusing on Feature Importance to try to imporve my overall scores,
+* Adding in an interactive Visualization that shows feature correlation,
+* Deploying the model with appropiate warnings and resources available